seliinatmaca/EasyBank/README.md

 <h2> Demo </h2>

-You can view a live demo of this project [Proje Demo](https://seliinatmaca.github.io/Easy-Bank)
+You can view a live demo of this project [here](https://seliinatmaca.github.io/Easy-Bank)

 <h2> Screenshot </h2>